CylonicRaider/heim/client/site/about/conduct.md

-# Euphorian Code of Conduct  *updated April 12th, 2016*
+# Euphorian Code of Conduct

 ## Purpose